K-12 National Standards for Quality Online Courses, Teaching and Program to be Revised by QM and VLLA

 About Quality Matters

-Quality Matters (QM) is an international non-profit organization (qualitymatters.org) that provides tools and professional development for quality assurance in online and blended learning, continuously revised to reflect the most current research and best practice.
-When you see QM Certification Marks on courses or programs, it means they have met QM Course Design Standards or QM Program Review criteria in a rigorous review process.
-Visit www.qualitymatters.org
+Quality Matters (QM) is an international, U.S.-based, non-profit organization specializing in standards, processes and professional development for quality assurance in online and blended learning.
+QM tools and resources are regularly revised to reflect current research and best practices.
+When you see QM Certification Marks on courses or programs, it means they have met QM Course Design Standards or QM Program Review Criteria in a rigorous review process.